Nutrition and Dietetics : Coordinated Program

-- Complete all general education and elective requirements pertaining to the major or certificate program in which the student is enrolled,
+- Complete all course, general education and elective requirements pertaining to the degree or certificate program in which the student is enrolled,

 - No outstanding financial or other program obligations.

-Program is not open to transfers.
-Please see the bachelors in Dietetics.
+The program is not open to transfers.
+Please see the bachelors in Dietetics major.